 The purpose of this handbook is to assist those tasked with response and recovery planning to develop viable and practical risk-based plans and to ensure that they are aligned with the response and recovery plans developed by other disaster risk management role players and stakeholders.
-A second but equally important aim is to promote uniformity in the approach to response and recover planning in the South African context.
+A second but equally important aim is to promote uniformity in the approach to response and recovery planning in the South African context.

 In the action steps in this handbook, you will be adding to the foundational institutional arrangements already established in Critical Outcome1 (Handbook 2: Establishing foundational institutional arrangements for disaster risk management).
 These additional arrangements are designed to ensure that the development and implementation of your plans are undertaken in a holistic and integrated manner.
 This will be achieved by engaging specialist technical expertise from the various sectors and disciplines tasked with disaster risk management responsibilities in the physical development of the plans.
-You will also be establishing the mechanisms to enable you to guide and support provincial organs of state with the development of disaster risk management policy frameworks for their functional areas.
-Mechanisms to facilitate the integration of these response and recovery plans into other relevant developmental initiatives taking place in the province will also be dealt with in this handbook.
+You will also be establishing the mechanisms to enable you to guide and support municipal departments, the District Management Area (DMA) (if applicable), local municipalities and other municipal entities within the district with the development of disaster risk management policy frameworks for their functional areas.
+Mechanisms to facilitate the integration of these response and recovery plans into the IDP and other relevant developmental initiatives taking place in the district, will also be dealt with in this handbook.